Storidge/cio-faq/cluster.md

 curl -fsSL ftp://104.131.153.182/pub/ce/cio-ce | sudo bash -s -- -f -r 3062
 ```

 The `-s` option directs bash to accept stdin and execute it.
-Parameters after `--` are presented to the script for processing. `f` specifies FTP protocol to download release 3062.
+Parameters after `--` are presented to the script for processing. `-f` specifies FTP protocol to download release 3062.

 ### Why does Storidge do data collection during cluster initialization?